 If you’re an introvert, this one might be a little tricky, but we believe in you.
 You can do it.
 Make time for your friends and get out of the house.
 Instead of texting, try a phone call, even if it’s brief.
 Make lunch plans with old friends and don’t flake.

-Like we talked about in a recent post, building good personal relationships have been scientifically proven to help make any challenge appear and feel conquerable.
+As we talked about in a recent post, building good personal relationships has been scientifically proven to help make any challenge appear and feel conquerable.